-San Francisco is one of America's most highly sought-after real estate markets.
-Although the city's real estate market won't necessarily make you rich quickly, homes in San Francisco are always a safe investment because they manage to keep their value, even during tough economic times.
-In recent years, San Francisco properties have retained their value better than the rest of America.
+San Francisco real estate is one of America's most highly sought-after real estate markets.
+If you’re curious where to buy rental property in California, it’s definitely a good idea to research San Francisco.
+Although the San Francisco real estate market won't necessarily make you rich quickly, homes in this city are always a safe investment because they manage to keep their value, even during tough economic times.
+In recent years, San Francisco real estate investment properties have retained their value better than the rest of America.
 San Francisco is renowned for its high rents, strong demand for apartments, and well-maintained housing.
 San Francisco's robust real estate reputation makes it a desirable destination for local and out-of-state investors and international buyers.

 According to data from Fortune Builders:

-Here are our picks for six of the best long-term investment neighborhoods for San Francisco.
+Here are our picks for six best neighborhoods to consider for long-term San Francisco real estate investment.
 Please note that we are not professional financial advisors, so please do your due diligence before investing.

 If you're looking to buy property in San Francisco, the best area is Golden Gate Heights.
 It's a relatively quiet neighborhood comprised mostly of single-family homes on the west side of town.
 Properties in less dense areas with more outdoor space will be in high demand.
 And Golden Gate Heights fits that description perfectly – it's got plenty of parks and great views, but it's still affordable compared to other parts of the city.
-As a result, buying property on the west side of San Francisco will give you more bang for your buck than purchasing elsewhere in SF.
+As a result, buying a house in San Francisco on the West Side will give you more bang for your buck than purchasing elsewhere in SF.

 Golden Gate Heights is only a 10-minute walk to some of the hottest restaurants, bars, and shops in the Inner Sunset on 10th/9th and Irving St. There are over 50 different options for food within that five-block radius.
 Additionally, crime rates are significantly lower in Golden Gate Heights than in other parts of the city due to its hidden location atop one of San Francisco's many hills.